MohamadGSalim/twitter-data/README.md

 # twitter-data
 SOEN 363 assignment.
-Using Twitter API to download tweets and storing them in a remote database data.
+Using Twitter API to download tweets about recession and storing them in a remote database data.
 The script is writter in python 3, therefore you need to install python 3 to run it.